Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Restoring mangroves in Mexico

-In Los Tuxtlas, part of the beautiful mangrove forest has been lost due to a forest fire.
-Along with our partner SENDAS and the local population, we’ll be restoring this part of the mangrove forest step by step.
-And there’s good reason for our project, as mangroves are essential to people and to nature:
+In Los Tuxtlas, part of the unique mangrove forest has been lost due to a forest fire.
+Together with our partner SENDAS and the local community, we’ll restore this part of the mangrove, as the forest is essential for both people and nature:

-• Mangrove forests are a source of biodiversity.
-They’re also known as ‘nature’s nursery’, where young fish reach maturity.
-Mangroves provide an ideal habitat for many birds, crabs and other marine animals.
+• Mangrove forests are a rich source of biodiversity.
+They’re also known as ‘nature’s nursery’, where young fish grow to maturity and where many birds, crabs and other marine animals live.

 • Mangroves form a natural protection against storms and hurricanes.
-Their extraordinary root system (part of which is above the soil!) enables them to curb the force of the wind and waves.
+Their extraordinary root system enables them to curb the force of the wind and water.

 • Mangrove forests are among the forests that sequester most carbon.
 That makes them a powerful means to combat climate change and further global warming!